nikpapag/harness-cie-workshop-lambda/README.md

 2. Try to run the pipeline and note that the failure due to lack of an approval stage

-3. Click **Save** and note that the failure due to lack of an approval stage
+# Lab 5 - Validate The Canary

+**Learning Objective(s):**

+- Identify the difference in traffic between normal and canary instances of the application

+- Use complex deployment strategies to reduce the blast radius

+**Bonus**:

+- Introduce an approval process to slow down the canary transition
+- Change the traffic shift to 40%
+- While the traffic is shifted towards the new release navigate to the url and try to find the canary using the UI

+**Steps**
-4. Open the pipeline in edit mode and navigate to the “**frontend**” stage
+- Open the pipeline in edit mode and navigate to the “**lambda**” stage

-5. Before the rolling deployment step add **Harness Approval** step according to the table  below
+- Between the traffic shift steps add **Harness Approval** step according to the table  below

 | Input            | Value            | Notes |
 | ---------------- | ---------------- | ----- |
 | Step Name        |Approval|       |
 | Type of Approval |Harness Approval|       |

-6. Configure the Approval step as follows
+- Configure the Approval step as follows

 | Input       | Value             | Notes |
 | ----------- | ----------------- | ----- |
 | Name        |Approval|       |
 | User Groups |All Project Users|       |

-7. In a similar way as before navigate to the “**backend**” stage
-8. Before the canary deployment block add **Harness Approval**
-10. Click **Save** and note that the save succeeds without any policy failure
+- Click **Save** and run the pipeline
+-
+- While the Traffic Shift is happening navigate to the function URL and validate the canary (Take a screenshot and share it with the Harness Team)

-# Lab 9 - Governance/Policy as Code (Advanced)
+# Lab 6 - Governance/Policy as Code (Advanced)

 **Create a Policy to block critical CVEs**